 New applicants will be given the service frameworks (code of conduct, role description guidance documents) and the interview questions to read over before a short interview by telephone, Zoom or Skype.
 We will chat through what it is like to be a volunteer and you will be given a mentor throughout the whole process and a manager for support and supervision sessions.
 In short we are looking for people who like being around other people, like having a chat and are open to receiving support and feedback from staff and other volunteers.
 Our team have years of experience of managing volunteers and 75% were volunteers themselves before stepping up to being employed by our service.
 If its a door in to social care work you might be looking for or simply to do your bit during this time.
 This is the place to focus your time and energy.

 Once we have received your application form we will be in touch to interview you.
 We will do this by calling you or emailing you to check when you are free.
 The interview is a series of questions that we ask so that we can bring up topics of conversations that will give you a better idea of some of the things we want you to know about us and about the role.
 Our main aim of the interview is to make sure you go away with more information than you came and its about you knowing enough about us so you can make a decision as to whether our values match and you view this as a worthy use of your time.
 So for ease, fairness and transparency below we have a copy of the interview questions.

 Active Volunteering during CoVid 19 restrictions

-If you are a current volunteer, you can find compulsory reading for new CARDS volunteers, volunteer policies and procedures, useful forms and much more in the volunteer resources pages.
+If you are a current volunteer, you can find all the necessary links compulsory reading for CARDS volunteers, volunteer policies and procedures, useful forms and much more in the volunteer resources pages.
 We aim to give you a supportive, rewarding, interesting and challenging experience.
 We hope that you will find the information contained on the volunteer pages of the website to be informative and easy to use.
 If, however, you have any problems navigating around the pages or finding what you are looking for please contact us.
 We also welcome your suggestions for the website and resources for volunteers.